oderahub/passkey-nft-vault/README.md

 - **Mobile**: Uses deep linking to open Leather app and redirect back
 - **Both**: Full support for Face ID/Touch ID passkey authentication

+## 🔗 WalletConnect Integration

+This application now supports **WalletConnect**, enabling broader wallet compatibility across the Stacks ecosystem!

+### What is WalletConnect?

+WalletConnect is a web3 standard that creates secure encrypted connections between dApps and wallets via a relay server.
+This integration, [announced by Stacks in November 2025](https://phemex.com/news/article/stacks-integrates-walletconnect-to-enhance-wallet-compatibility-37327), allows any WalletConnect-enabled wallet to connect without implementing full Stacks Connect discovery logic.

+### Supported Wallets

+✅ **Native Support:**
+- Leather Wallet (Desktop & Mobile)
+- Xverse Wallet (iOS & Android with WalletConnect)
+- Asigna

+✅ **WalletConnect Support:**
+- Any wallet with WalletConnect integration
+- Easier onboarding for new wallets
+- Cross-platform compatibility

+### How It Works

+When you click "Connect Stacks Wallet," you'll see options for both native wallets and WalletConnect-enabled wallets.
+Simply:
+1. Choose your preferred connection method
+2. Scan QR code (for mobile wallets) or approve in browser extension
+3. Start minting NFTs with your passkey!

+**Project ID:** Configured via `NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID` environment variable.

 ## 🚀 Quick Start

 ### Prerequisites